RougherO/CC/Cloud Services and Platforms/Platform/AWS/SimpleDB.md

 ---

-#### 3. **How does AWS SimpleDB handle scalability and performance, especially for applications that require flexible, schema-less data storage?**

-AWS SimpleDB is designed to scale automatically as the workload increases, but it is limited in terms of scalability compared to services like DynamoDB.
-SimpleDB uses a distributed architecture that allows it to handle growing amounts of data, but it has limitations on throughput and indexing, which can impact performance for large datasets or high-velocity applications.

-For applications requiring highly scalable, schema-less data storage, AWS **DynamoDB** is typically a better option.

----

-#### 4. **What are the limitations of AWS SimpleDB in terms of features and scalability, and how do other AWS database services compare in these areas?**
+#### 3. **What are the limitations of AWS SimpleDB in terms of features and scalability, and how do other AWS database services compare in these areas?**

 **Limitations of AWS SimpleDB** include: